dev-cubosquare/coding-guidelines/readme.md

 1. Do not use `<table>` tags for layout.
 Instead, use CSS to position elements.

 1. Do not use `<font>` tag or the `<center>` tag, as they are considered deprecated and are not supported in modern web development.
 Instead, use CSS to style and position content on your web pages.

+1. Use relative URLs for all links and images.
+For example, use `src="./img/example.jpg"` instead of `src="https://example.com/img/example.jpg"`.

 ## CSS Guidelines